Thanatisia/SharedSpace/Docs/Linux/Guides/Server/DNS Servers/PiHole/Unbound/dns-server-setup.md

                         - Under Custom (n)
                             - Input your Pi-hole Interface IP address and the Pi-hole Port number that you used in the Unbound configuration file
                                 + Seperated by '#' delimiter
+                                - The IP Address should be the same one set in your '/etc/unbound/unbound.conf.d/pi-hole.conf' interface variable
+                                    + In this example: 127.0.0.1
+                                + Port number should be the same one set in your '/etc/unbound/unbound.conf.d/pi-hole.conf' port variable
+                                    + In this example: 5335
                             - Syntax
                                 ```
                                 [IP-address]#[port-number]